• Skip to primary navigation

 A better option:

-KT tape gives you the same proprioceptive nudge as a posture brace while still allowing free movement and range of motion in the joint.
+KT tape (Amazon) gives you the same proprioceptive nudge as a posture brace while still allowing free movement and range of motion in the joint.

 Posture Wearables